delawr0190/foreman-bulk-configure/README.md

 - pool_3_user
 - pool_3_pass

+##### Tagging

+To assign tags to a miner in Foreman for logical grouping, the following column must be non-empty:

+- tags

+To assign more than 1 tag, the tags must be comma separated.
+Example:

+`my_tag_1,new_tag_2,other_tag`

 ##### Site Map positioning

-To assign a Site Map location, the following columns must be
+To assign a Site Map location, the following columns must be non-empty:
-non-empty:

 - rack
 - row